What Can Guinea Pigs Eat? (Safe Foods List)

 Fresh Grass

-- Guinea pigs can eat fresh grass from untreated lawns
+- Guinea pigs can eat fresh grass from untreated, chemical-free lawns

 - Never feed cut grass from the lawnmower – this ferments in the gut and can cause bloat – pick by hand instead or use scissors